 Millennials have grown up at a time when climate change has been at the forefront of national and international conversations.
 Knowing that they’ll likely be the first generation to feel its effects, many of them have made sustainability one of the primary considerations in their financial decisions.

-If you are a leader in a company that aims to appeal to Millennials and younger generations, it is important to show a real commitment to sustainability.
+If you are a leader in a company that aims to appeal to Millennials and younger generations, it is essential to show a real commitment to sustainability.
 Thankfully, there are many things you can do to reduce your company’s carbon footprint and significantly boost its eco-credentials.

 A great way to support mindfulness and sustainability within your workplace is by having a recycling program.
 From your workspaces to the kitchen, provide education on how to dispose of waste responsibly through clear signs on designated waste stations.
-This will ensure that employees can easily distinguish between which items belong in the compost, recycling, and trash bin.
+This will ensure that employees can easily distinguish which items belong in the compost, recycling, and trash bin.